gabephudson/Papaya/README.md

 #### SupportedFile
 Defines rules for a file type.

-**- `type` (Required):** The file type (Aka the letters behind the dot).
+- **`type` (Required):** The file type (Aka the letters behind the dot).
 Should be lowercase for consistency, but the case is ignored by Papaya.
-**- `nonDescriptiveNames`:** A list of file names (without the type) which don't hold any useful information for the scrapers.
+- **`nonDescriptiveNames`:** A list of file names (without the type) which don't hold any useful information for the scrapers.
 If such a name is matched, Papaya considers this file as a game, but will try to get of the search term for scraping from somwhere else (See samples below)
-**- `ignoredNames`:** A list of file names (without the type).
+- **`ignoredNames`:** A list of file names (without the type).
 If such a name is matched, Papaya does not consider this file as a game file -> The file is ignored.
-**- `idBy`:** If set, the value must be either `content` or `folder`.
+- **`idBy`:** If set, the value must be either `content` or `folder`.
 If this is set, Papaya considers a matching file not as a Rom, but as a definition of a Game ID.
 Depending on the set value, Papaya tries to extract Game ID either from the file `content` or the `folder` name in which the file lies (See samples below).

 **Examples:**